modeset/-deprecated-utensils/WIP.md

   when there are other failures

 ## Repository
-- FPO images (can't go public with the Burton photos)
+- Move template files over
-- Turn into engine
+- Final walkthrough on the repository merge
-- Add generators
+- FPO images should be local instead of a service
-- Better tools for documentation (generation, behavior, and styles)
+- Add generators (templates)
-- Better docs
+- Better description docs
 - Use the style guide for dinosaur test
 - Jasmine rice loading fixtures from app instead of /spec/javascripts/fixtures